Members of the clergy went to Capitol Hill today to accuse the Obama administration of stepping on their turf.

 Last week, Sebelius changed the requirement to make group health insurers, not the employers, responsible for providing contraceptive benefits for employees of employers that object to the idea

-The Institute of Medicine, Washington, the organization responsible for helping HHS develop the preventive care package, recommended the mandate, arguing that it could help improve the quality of health care and reduce state, federal and local health care spending by preventing unwanted pregnancies.
+The HHS Health Resources and Services Administration (HRSA), one of the organizations responsible for helping HHS develop the preventive care package, recommended the mandate, arguing that it could help improve the quality of health care and reduce state, federal and local health care spending by preventing unwanted pregnancies.

 Rabbi Meir Soloveichik, a faculty members at Yeshivah University, argued that the new compromise is not a real compromise.